kawikathomas/PiSetup/README.md

 # Raspberry Pi Setup

+This is a collection of scripts I use to set up a Raspberry Pi.
+I primarily use them to run Ruby on Rails applications, so the current collection of scripts is focused on that.
+However, I have tried to avoid boxing myself into that, and would like to keep the install scripts as generic as possible.

 ## Preparation

 This section covers the basics of getting your Pi up and running.
 It's mostly in place for my own documentation.